aliramazanov/archaxis/README.md

 ## Key Features

-- **Next.js 14**: The project is built on the latest version of Next.js, ensuring a efficient web application.
+- **Next.js 14**: The project is built on the latest version of Next.js, ensuring an efficient web application.

 - **Styling with Tailwind CSS**: Tailwind CSS is used to create a modern and responsive design.